chalochin/chalochin/README.md

 I'm wahome charles, a IT specialist with a passion for programmin,networkin,database.
-I have 1 year of experience in programmin,networkin,database.

 programmin
 networkin